cwendorf/dsitR/README.md

 This package contains a set of materials to demonstrate its use:

+- [Introduction](./docs/README.md): An introduction to the basic principles of DSIT.
-- [Introduction](./docs/README.md): The theoretical background for simulating influence networks, along with examples
+- [Background](./docs/background/README.md): The theoretical background for simulating influence networks.
+- [Articles](./docs/vignettes/README.md): Simple and advanced examples of the use of `dsitR`.
-- [Reference](./docs/man/README.md): Documentation for all exported functions, including usauge, arguments, and return values
+- [Reference](./docs/man/README.md): Documentation for all exported functions, including usauge, arguments, and return values.

 ### Contact